Shweta-Garbhe/JS-Practice/merge_arrays_remove_duplicates_sort.md

 console.log(merge(a, b, c, d));
 ```

-## Explaination:
+## EXPLAINATION:

 - We have accepted arguments to a function using rest operator (...args)
-- Arrays have been merged using CONCAT() with new array and args with spread operator ([].concat(...args)).
+- Arrays have been merged using `CONCAT()` with new array and args with spread operator ([].concat(...args)).
-- Duplicate elements removed using SET().
+- Duplicate elements removed using `SET()`.
 The Set object is used to store unique values of primitive values or object references.
-- Sorting performed using SORT().
+- Sorting performed using `SORT()`.
 The sort() sorts the elements as strings in alphabetical and ascending order.